BlakeRhodes/NeoArcadia/Prepare-Phase.md

 Characters with abilities applicable in the Prepare Phase may use them now, in any order the player chooses.

 Parties wishing to spread rumors can leave their rumor cards face-up for other players to read.
-If the rumor deck is empty, shuffle the current rumors that have been spread into the rumor deck before posting new ones Otherwise shuffle your rumors back into the rumor deck for others to read.
+If the rumor deck is empty, shuffle the current rumors that have been spread into the rumor deck before posting new ones.
+Otherwise shuffle your rumors back into the rumor deck for others to read.
 You may write down what you want from the rumor before shuffling them back in.

 ## Step 6: Forage